 - Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne after your shower.

-Watch the video Showering While You Have a Central Venous Catheter for instructions for how to shower using Hibiclens.
+Watch the video Showering While You Have a Central Venous Catheter (CVC) for instructions for how to shower using Hibiclens.

 As the chemotherapy flows out of your Dosi-Fuser and into your bloodstream, the level indicator will move down (see Figure 2).